lukeyeh/nix-bazel-abslcpp/README.md

 # nix-bazel-abslcpp

-quickstart template for using nix, bazel, and abslcpp
+zero bullshit template for using nix, bazel, and abslcpp.

+get started with writing cpp with absl in a couple minutes without touching a single makefile.

 ## Setup